Operator873/SAM-for-desktop/README.md

 # Installation

 ## Using the Windows installer
-1. Download/Run the exe file
+1. Download/Run the SAM-setup.exe file
 2. Default installation path is your Desktop\SAM
 3. Once setup completes, double click SAM-module.exe